 Paying off your debt

 You're in debt.
 You can't pay your bills and the list seems endless.
-You've missed the payments on the house, car, washing machine, furniture, TV, catalogue and credit card.
+You've missed the payments on the house, car, washing machine, furniture, TV, and credit card.
 How do you get back on track?

 There’s no easy way out; you know that already.
 But you must do something or your debts will get worse.
 The sooner you face the problem, the easier it will be to solve it.

 How much do you owe?

 List details of all arrears (missed) payments, loans and credit commitments, and when they need to be paid.
 Some debts can cause more trouble than others.
 These are priority debts and you must deal with these first.

 - Rent/mortgage arrears (you could lose your home)